HOW TO HAVE A FUN ROAD TRIP IN CROATIA

 With so many scenic areas, overlooking the water and in the mountains, for example, it’s so nice to be able to slow down and enjoy them.
 Croatia is a beautiful country and taking a road trip is probably the best way to explore it.

 Public transportation in Croatia is not bad – and also, you could do guided day tours to visit the top places in the country.
-However, given Croatia´s geography – stretched over length – it is not easy to visit all the top places as day trips.
+However, given Croatia´s geography – stretched over length – it is not easy to visit all the top places as day trips and to create a perfect Croatia itinerary, driving is the best way to get around.

 And, so a Croatia road trip it is!